Tuesday, May 4, 2021

 Did the dull Randall appear after the knives became more of a collector’s display piece rather than a user?

 In more recent times, things have changed.
 What is going on in the mind of the person responsible for putting the edge on the knife?
-Is there a laissez-faire attitude setting in with the thinking being “this is going in a safe or a display case, so why bother spending the time to make it razor sharp.”
+Is there a laissez-faire attitude setting in at Randall, with the thinking being “this is going in a safe or a display case, so why bother spending the time to make it razor sharp”?

-There is not another custom maker I receive knives from where the edge is sort of an “Edge du jour”.
+There is no other custom maker I receive knives from where the edge is sort of an “Edge du jour”.
 You never know what you are going to get.
-Bob Dozier puts a hair poppin’ edge on all of his, as does Tom Krein, Rick Hinderer, AA Forge, LT Wright, Battle Horse, and of course ESEE.
+Bob Dozier puts a hair-popping edge on all of his, as does Tom Krein, Rick Hinderer, AA Forge, LT Wright, Battle Horse, and, of course, ESEE.
 I’ve never received anything other than a scary edge on a Spyderco.
 They actually may be too sharp!
 If all those guys can do it, why not Randall?

 In their defense